pperotti/udacity-supply-chain-with-ethereum-dapp/README.md

 Clone the project from the repo above,
 $ git clone https://github.com/pperotti/udacity-supply-chain-with-ethereum-dapp.git

+Once that it is completed, move to project/project-6 directory:

+$ cd project/project-6

 Execute the following commands in 3 different terminals:
 1) Run ganache-cli in the first terminal window
 $ganache-cli -m "spirit supply whale amount human item harsh scare congress discover talent hamster"

 1.1) Make sure you add 4 accounts in your Metamask Wallet.
 I suggest using the ROLE as the name of an account, so at the end of the set up you will end up with 4 accounts: FARMER, DISTRIBUTOR, RETAILER, CONSUMER, all with 100ETH.

-2) Run truffle console in the second terminal window
+2) Run truffle console in the second terminal window and deploy the contract.
 $ truffle console
+$ deploy --reset

 3) Run WEB SERVER in third terminal window
-$ cd project/project-6
 $ npm run dev

 ### Test the Supply Chain